Animus-Blue/data-cruncher/docs/views.md

 Transformations will always feed the id into the resulting object, even if your transformation function returns an object without the id.

-If your transformation function throws an error creating the view or performing updates might fail and the error will be thrown.
+If your transformation function throws an error this error might be thrown when creating the view or performing updates.

 ## Groupings

-You can group keys of your views.
-Hand in the name of the key you want to group and a grouping function that:
+You can group the values fo your properties.
+Hand in the name of the property you want to group and a grouping function that:

-- accepts the objects value for the key
+- accepts the objects value for the property
 - is a pure function (always returns the same output for the same input)
 - returns a string, number or boolean